ENDERastronaute/moodle-copy-course-from-cli/README.md

 > [!CAUTION]
 > Use the same user that launches moodle to execute the script or it won't have the expected behavior!

+## Usage

+`script_get_course.php` shows you all scripts that aren't part of Archive category and allows you to save the IDs to `course_ids.txt`.
+`script_update_course.php` Allows you to copy all courses contained in the previous .txt file OR to update one with a given ID.